CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 installer will be run using the `helm` command line tool and takes care of setting up all of the objects required to run the PostgreSQL Operator.

-The Helm chart is available in the [Helm](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm) directory in the PostgreSQL Operator repository.
+The `postgres-operator` Helm chart is available in the [Helm](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm) directory in the PostgreSQL Operator repository.

 ## Requirements